inaxeon/Pm5644RomParser/README.md

 There is no sense in stretching the image either as this will butcher it.

-The is a perculiar looking defect in the blue square in the circle.
+There is a perculiar looking defect in the blue square in the circle.
 This comes from the R-Y samples and it is verified to be exactly as reproduced from the physical unit by the verification of checksums labelled on the physical chips.